Audiology and Hearing

 Research activities span basic science to translational to clinical, all with improved understanding and management of hearing loss as the goal.
 As in other areas of Mass.
 Eye and Ear, there is a direct relationship between our research and innovations that improve patient care.
 The experts who treat hearing loss are often the same scientists doing cutting-edge research, improving today’s techniques and discovering tomorrow’s.

-Audiologist: The audiologist is a licensed professional with doctoral or master's level training who can perform the tests required to fully and accurately assess hearing loss and determine the best course of action for treatment and management.
+The audiologist is a licensed professional with doctoral or master's level training who can perform the tests required to fully and accurately assess hearing loss and determine the best course of action for treatment and management.

-To contact the department or to make an appointment, please click here.
+Contact the department or make an appointment.